czFIRE/Rust_Organisation_App/design/database/erd.md

 - UserStatus { 'OK', 'Sick', 'Vacation' } -> Denotes the availability of a user in terms of employment and task opportunities.
 - FileType { 'image', 'text', 'other' } -> Denotes a type of an uploaded file.
 - AssignmentStatus { 'pending', 'accepted', 'rejected' } -> Denotes the status of a staff request to work on a task.
+- AcceptanceStatus { 'pending', 'accepted', 'rejected' } -> Denotes the status of a staff request to work on an event.

 ## Notes (4.12.2023)
 *Just a consideration*
 Anyone can register and then a higher-privilege user (company manager or admin) can register them to a company.